glowcap/DGNotifyView/README.md

 [![License](https://img.shields.io/cocoapods/l/DGNotifyView.svg?style=flat)](http://cocoapods.org/pods/DGNotifyView)
 [![Platform](https://img.shields.io/cocoapods/p/DGNotifyView.svg?style=flat)](http://cocoapods.org/pods/DGNotifyView)

-DGNotifyView is a Swift-based API that allows quick in-app notification views.
-The notification views can include images, have rounded corners, and best of all there preprogrammed with animations to slide (or spring!) into six different locations.
+DGNotifyView is a Swift-based framework that allows you to create quick, customizable in-app notification views.
+The notification can include an image, have rounded corners, and best of all they're preprogrammed with animations to slide (or spring!) into view from six different directions.
 You can even set the notification’s display duration!

 ![Screenshot](https://cloud.githubusercontent.com/assets/10408147/22461391/6da12fa0-e7ec-11e6-9209-8fd1e15d05da.png)